st7ma784/CMACatalyst/TESTING_GUIDE.md

 - **Security**: Vulnerability scanning on all pushes

 This setup ensures comprehensive testing coverage while maintaining fast feedback loops for developers.

+## good questions for testing include:

+When a client has 61 k in debts, 2 assets ( a couple of cars worth 2k and 6k), and amostly paid off mortgage, theyve lost their job on medical reasons, so theyre behind on their payments , what are the steps to managing the debt?